In this post, I will guide you through the steps needed to design your database schema using TerminusDB 4.0 Console and its model builder.

 We are going to add other elements to create a more complex hierarchy

-First we create an abstract Document User for grouping the different type of user.
+First we create an abstract Document User for grouping the different types of users.

 An Abstract Document is a completely “abstract class” that is used to group related properties.